hcz1/twitterWebhookTemplate/README.md

 3. Go to app details and change permissions to Read, write and Direct Messages
 4. Take note of the app's Consumer Key and Consumer Token
-5. On the same tab, generate Access Token and Access Token Secret 5.1 Go to the Twitter profile your dev account is linked to -> Account -> Apps & Sessions and make sure your app has Read, write, and direct messages, if not regenerate the access tokens on the dev account
+5. On the same tab, generate Access Token and Access Token Secret
+   - Go to the Twitter profile your dev account is linked to -> Account -> Apps & Sessions and make sure your app has Read, write, and direct messages if not regenerate the access tokens on the dev account
 6. Take note of the app's numeric ID

 ## Get Account Activity API Access